-Concerning the fact that the proposed scheme mainly relies on the design of Chebyshev chaotic maps-based in two-realm architecture, it is assumed that Alice can register at the serverA in the same realm by secure channel.
-The same assumption can be set up for servers.
-Figure 1 illustrates the server registration phase.
+Concerning the fact that the proposed scheme mainly relies on the design of Chebyshev chaotic maps-based in multiple servers to server architecture, it is assumed that Alice can register at the Server_A by secure channel and view the Server_A as her own registration center to login on other servers for some services.
+The same assumption can be set up for users.
+Figure 2 illustrates the user registration phase.